 - What I do miss is the ability to use Skype for occasional conversations with family or friends.
 It helped that the application provided mostly clear audio and video calling capabilities if one had the required bandwidth.
 I have not tried the paid packages available from the telecommunications providers here because the reviews thus far have not been complimentary about either the audio or video quality.

 In most cases the authorities will only prosecute offenders if they perpetrate the offense in public or if a member of the public makes an official complaint to the police.
+Click here to read the UAE Penal Code and offences that may result in prosecution.

 Crimes against religious creed